akocabas/deep-reinforcement-learning/p2_continuous-control/README.md

 The goal of this project is to train an agent to control a double-jointed arm to reach a target location.
 The environment is provided by Unity's Reacher environment, where the agent receives a reward for keeping the end-effector of the arm in the target location for as long as possible.

+### Environment Details

+- **State Space**: 33-dimensional vector representing the position, rotation, velocity, and angular velocities of the arm.
+- **Action Space**: 4-dimensional vector representing the torques applied to two joints.
+Each value in the action vector is continuous and bounded between [-1, 1].
+- **Reward**: +0.1 for each time step the agent's hand is in the goal location.
+- **Success criteria**: Achieve an average score of +30 over 100 consecutive episodes.

 ## Getting Started

 ### Prerequisites